 • Media & Cultural Studies

 • Visual Production

 Global Leadership Program

-Once the 5 colloquia are successfully completed, you will receive a certificate, a reference letter, and a GLP transcript detailing each of the colloquia attended.
+Once the five colloquia are successfully completed, you receive a certificate, a reference letter, and a GLP transcript detailing each of the colloquia attended.

 Committing to the program also makes you eligible to participate in the Global Leadership Symposiums (Learning Tours), which usually run twice a semester.

-In the past, GLP students have travelled to locations such as Canberra (Australia’s capital city) and various regions throughout Asia.
-Pleasem note that these symposiums may clash with the optional IES Abroad mid-semester field trip to the Great Barrier Reef, and are not paid for by IES Abroad.
-For more information on the global leadership Progra (GLP), please visit www.international.mq.edu.au/GLP.
+In the past, GLP students have traveled to locations such as Canberra (Australia’s capital city) and various regions throughout Asia.
+Please note that these symposiums may clash with the optional IES Abroad mid-semester field trip to the Great Barrier Reef, and are not paid for by IES Abroad.

 Macquarie also offers a range of volunteer opportunities for study abroad students that will allow you to get further involved in the local culture while making a difference to the community in which you live.
 The volunteer program has opportunities for involvement with environmental groups, indigenous Australians, and community services.
-Details of these opportunities are available on the Volunteer Program website.
+Details of these opportunities are available on the university's PACE Program page.